136.6 Environmental and Cultural Requirements

 - 4. The final documentation shall be provided to the SHPO along with archival digital discs containing the TIFF images and report PDF.
 Additional copies shall be provided to appropriate local historical groups, and retained by the LPA.
 Bound copies and/or CDs of the final documentation also will be available to others upon request.

-- b.
-Archaeological Sites: If the adverse impacts to a National Register eligible archaeological site cannot be avoided (e.g., changes in roadway alignment, fencing, and burial under roadway fill) the usual mitigation measure is data recovery (i.e. site excavation).
+If the adverse impacts to a National Register eligible archaeological site cannot be avoided (e.g., changes in roadway alignment, fencing, and burial under roadway fill) the usual mitigation measure is data recovery (i.e. site excavation).
 Excavation activities are typically limited to within the project limits.
+The guidance outlined in the Council’s publication, Recommended Approach for Consultation on the Recovery of Significant Information from Archaeological Sites, should be followed in developing an archaeological data recovery plan.
 If a site is excavated, a qualified archaeologist must conduct the field investigations, analyze the remains, and prepare a Phase III data recovery report.
 Artifacts from excavations are the property of the LPA and must be curated at an archaeological curation facility.
 If human remains are encountered during the excavation, SHPO must be contacted and the state burial law (RSMO 194) will need to be followed.
 Notification of the human remains should also be provided to FHWA and may need to be provided to consulting Indian tribes.

-In addition to the documentation materials for the SHPO and FHWA, and the National Park Service's Heritage Documentation Programfor HAER and HABS, additional copies may be needed for distribution to local repositories and interested parties.
+In addition to the documentation materials for the SHPO and FHWA, and the National Park Service's Heritage Documentation Program for HAER and HABS, additional copies may be needed for distribution to local repositories (historical society or local library) and interested parties.

 If Steps 3 and 4 are required, then the date that FHWA signed the MOA is used as the Section 106 compliance date.